-Breaking through to the next level of performance requires strong alignment between leadership and governance to ensure the organization is hyper-focused on the mission-critical initiatives that keep it thriving.
+Breaking through to the next level of performance requires strong alignment between leadership and governance to ensure the health system is hyper-focused on the mission-critical initiatives that keep it thriving.
 The board can do their part by ensuring:

-• Clear goals and timely measurement are in place across all dimensions of performance.
+measurement are in place across all dimensions of performance.
 Leadership at all levels will focus on those goals for which they are held accountable.
-Creating a cascading set of measurable goals that defines success across the organization

-The most successful transformation efforts are grounded in a shared understanding of the need for change and the requirements for success. and a transparent reporting system to track progress, and then integrating these with leadership incentives, is a powerful tool to align the organization around performance transformation.
+Creating a cascading set of measurable goals at a system and local level that define success across the organization and a transparent reporting system to track progress, and then integrating these with system and local leadership

-- The board and leadership are committed to aligning the organization around the future requirements for success and to improving all dimensions of performance.
 The most successful transformation efforts are grounded in a shared understanding of the need for change and the requirements for success.

-The board can facilitate this by addressing any leadership gaps and by aligning the governance structure and leadership strengths with the needs of the organization. - The strategic roadmap and defined resource plan are timed to achieve necessary results without overextending organizational capacity.
-All hospitals are challenged by initiative overload.
+- incentives, is a powerful tool to align the organization around performance transformation. - The board and leadership are committed to aligning the organization around the future requirements for success and to improving all dimensions of performance.
+The most successful transformation efforts are grounded in a shared understanding of the need for change and the requirements for success.
+The board can facilitate this by addressing any leadership gaps and by aligning the governance structure and leadership strengths with system needs. - The strategic roadmap and defined resource plan are timed to achieve necessary results without overextending organizational capacity.
+All health systems are challenged by initiative overload.
 Organizational transformation must be a strategic priority that commands sufficient leadership time, attention, and resources focused on those areas that represent the greatest potential for improvement.
-Careful attention to culture, planning, and prioritization, with a robust roadmap will ensure strong footing and momentum.

-• Leadership continues to raise the bar on expectations and performance.
+Careful attention to culture, planning, and prioritization, with a robust roadmap will ensure strong footing and momentum. - Leadership continues to raise the bar on expectations and performance.
 Leadership teams with low turnover and limited infusion of different experiences are valued for their stability but risk becoming stagnant.
 The board should ensure that the current leadership suite has the skills to drive transformation and fosters a culture of seeking excellence in everything they do.
-Comparison to leading practices and external benchmarks is a mechanism by which to promote a culture of continuous learning.
+Comparison to and consideration of internal and external leading practices and benchmarks is a mechanism to promote a culture of continuous improvement and learning.